hassantafreshi/easy-form-builder/readme.txt

 - Showing an unique confirmation code after filled forms

-- Reliable spam protection through Google’s reCAPTCHA v2 and localized

 - Send notification email when the user have a new message

-- Email notification for forms and responses
+- User-friendly and feature-rich panel to manage your forms and their responses

 - Shown Form notification on entry management when have new response or message

-- Entry Management for forms and response
+- Entry Management able to show response message of forms and edit forms or delete forms

-- Confirmation code ( tracking ID) finder

-- User-friendly and feature-rich panel to manage your forms and their responses
+- Reliable spam protection through Google’s reCAPTCHA v2 and localized automaticaly to your language

-- Present survey (poll) results in Pie Chart

 - Add custom email template for form notification emails

+- Confirmation code (tracking ID) finder form

+- Show survey (poll) results in Pie Chart

 - Easily Localization Easy Form Builder to your language

+- Email notification automatically send email messages every time a respondent submits your built form on Easy form Builder

 - Multiple Select (Multi Selection Dropdown list) field used for select multiple option in a support form or any kind of form

 - Change or Build Email Template for Email notification of forms

+- Forms Templates for create contact-us or support forms

-- Customize the thank you message
+- Customizable the thank you message in forms.

+- Create any kind of forms you want!